 Photo credit: Lynne Norman

 Listen to Lynne's Podcast with Andrew Smith from The Open University here:

-Toby Bell is a lecturer in network computing at Northumberland College.
-He teaches CCNA and Cyber Security Essentials content from Cisco NetAcad to Levels 1-3 students.
-When he is not doing his day-to-day job, he is also spending most of his time as a Competition Organising Partner for WorldSkills UK.
-Toby organises four IT competitions, with each competition having a national qualifier competition, which happen in Further Education Colleges and various locations around the UK.
-For example, one competition he organises is called Network Infrastructure Technician, it is based on skills and knowledge that students Levels 1-4 have learned and developed through the Cisco NetAcad CCNA programme.
+Toby Bell is a lecturer in Network Computing at Northumberland College.
+He teaches CCNA and Cybersecurity Essentials content to Level 1-3 students.
+Outside of his day job, he spends most of his time as a Competition Organising Partner for WorldSkills UK.
+Toby organises four IT competitions each year.
+Each competition has a national qualifier competition which take place in Further Education Colleges and various other locations across the UK.
+One competition he organises is called Network Infrastructure Technician, and is based on skills and knowledge that students Level 1-4 students have developed through the CCNA.